tarantool/doc/doc/reference/reference_sql/sql.rst

 The optional update-or-delete rules look like this: |br|
 ``ON {UPDATE|DELETE} { CASCADE | SET DEFAULT | SET NULL | RESTRICT | NO ACTION}`` |br|
-and the idea is: if something changes the referenced key, then one of three possible "referential actions" takes place: |br|
+and the idea is: if something changes the referenced key, then one of these possible "referential actions" takes place: |br|
 ``CASCADE``: the change that is applied for the referenced key is applied for the referencing key. |br|
 ``SET DEFAULT``: the referencing key is set to its default value. |br|
 ``SET NULL``: the referencing key is set to NULL. |br|